Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 24–30 inches (61–76 cm)

-The Saarloos Wolfdog is a striking and unique breed, famous for its wolf-like appearance and loyal disposition.
-This breed originated from a cross between a German Shepherd and a Eurasian wolf in the early 20th century, resulting in a canine with a strong, wolfish resemblance and a deep, intrinsic sense of pack loyalty.
+The Saarloos Wolfdog is a striking and unique breed, famous for their wolf-like appearance and loyal disposition.
+They originated from a cross between a German Shepherd and a Eurasian wolf in the early 20th century, resulting in a canine with a stronger sense of pack loyalty.

-While their wild appearance might suggest an aloof temperament, Saarloos Wolfdogs are actually quite devoted to their families, displaying a calm and gentle nature.
-They excel in various canine activities and thrive with regular exercise and mental stimulation.
+While their wild appearance might suggest an aloof temperament, Saarloos Wolfdogs are devoted to their families.
+They excel in various canine sports and thrive with regular exercise and mental stimulation.
 Owners of the Saarloos Wolfdog often appreciate their striking appearance and the opportunity to forge a close bond with a breed that embodies both the wild and the domesticated worlds.

 3. Dutch Shepherd